josuneha/JDBC/Steps.md

 # JDBC in five minutes

-This short tutorial provides an introduction to the JDBC interface for connecting Java programs with SQL-based databases, giving a sequence of steps to follow.
+This short tutorial provides an introduction to the JDBC interface, a driver for connecting Java programs with SQL-based databases, giving a sequence of steps to follow.
 In this course, we will work with an Access database.

 ## Step 1: Define a DNS (Domain Name System)